Types of Mermaids Worldwide

 13. Nixen

 The Nixie, plural Nixen, is a water spirit known throughout Germanic folklore.
 They are not to be trusted.
 They typically manifest as a beautiful woman, but one thing gives them away – they are always wet.
 Their hair drips and their skin beads up with water.
+Sometimes you’ll notice the hem of their dress is damp.
 Depending on the story and region, the nixie can be nice or cruel.
 Helpful or homicidal.
 In the Faroe Islands, the nixie is similar to the kelpie – it shifts shape into that of a horse and drowns those who try to ride it.
 People have used metal as a weapon against them.

 15. Nommo